Facilities and Activities

 Nine Eagles is a great place for a picnic.
 Several shaded picnic areas with tables and fire grills are located throughout the 1,100 acre park.
 Two open shelters are available and may be reserved online through the park reservation system.

 There are 3 campgrounds that include electric hookups, modern showers, rest rooms and a trailer dump station.
 Primitive equestrian campsites are also offered and include fire rings and pit toilets.
 Advance campsite reservations can be booked through the park reservation system.
 One fourth of the campsites are available for on a first-come, first-serve basis.

-A family cabin is ready for rental.
+A family cabin is available to rent.
 The one bedroom cabin with fold-out futon in the living room, full kitchen, bathroom and covered deck faces the woodland on a ridge above the beach, playground, and shelter.
 Nine Eagles park staff will be taking reservations until the cabin is established on the park reservation system in April.
 The cabin rental season will be April 1 through October 31 every year.
 A one week stay starting Memorial Day weekend through Labor Day weekend is required.
 All other times there is a two night minimum stay required.
 Call the park office at 641-422-2855 to make reservations.

 There are nine miles of hiking trails that wind their way through the wooded hills and valleys of the park.
 Six miles of trails are open to equestrians.